-Meet our leadership team and managers
+our leadership team

-Originally from Sydney, Alison has worked in Australian media for over 20 years.
+Originally from Sydney, Alison previously worked in Australian media for over 20 years.
 She has enjoyed Senior Management roles with all major Australian Radio networks in both key metropolitan cities and major regional hubs.

 From 2013 Alison was Director of Sales for SCA’s Gold Coast Media Operations which included SEA FM, GOLD FM and TV stations Southern Cross Ten, ONE and 11.
 She then became General Manager of all of Southern Cross Austereo Gold Coast media brands.